 This project is quick and easy too!

-This one is not quick or easy, but might be a fun for a crafty family who like larger projects!
+This one is not quick or easy, but might be a fun for a crafty family who likes larger projects!
 Paint 100 rocks together for your garden!
+Or paint 100 kindness rocks, or paint 100 rocks with 100 names of children in the school.
+You get the idea!

 Looking for more inspiration?
 Here are other ideas from around the web I’ve included from by blogger friends.